-Entry Requirements The minimum requirement is normally A\AA overall at A-level Academic Requirement This usually comprises of: A\ in Mathematics A- Level A in Chemistry A in any further subject preferably biology, physics or further mathematics (or a comparable qualification recognised by the university).
-Minimum 38 points (or a comparable qualification recognised by the university ΙB 6 in Mathematics at higher level 6 in Chemistry at higher level 6 in a third subject at higher level (or a comparable qualification recognised by the university).
+Entry Requirements The minimum requirement is normally AAA overall at A-level Academic Requirement This yould a commisse of A Lovel This usually comprises of: A in Mathematics A- Level A in Chemistry A in any further subject preferably biology, physics or further mathematics (or a comparable qualification recognised by the university).
+IB Minimum 38 points (or a comparable qualification recognised by the university.
+6 in Mathematics at higher level 6 in Chemistry at higher level 6 in a third subject at higher level (or a comparable qualification recognised by the university).
+Non-academic Requirements N/A